Development grants

 • A $750 application fee is due by the application deadline.
 We do not accept late applications.

-• We reserve the right to:
+• We reserve the right to accept or reject all funding requests.

 • Project readiness